engeni / api-client-2

 config/engeni.php(publish viaphp artisan vendor:publish --tag=engeni-api-client-config). - By default it reads the following environment variables (with sensible fallbacks):

-ENGENI_API_CLIENT_BASE_URI(falls back toENGENI_SERVICE_BASE_URI)ENGENI_API_CLIENT_TOKEN(falls back toENGENI_SERVICE_API_TOKEN)ENGENI_API_CLIENT_AUTH_MODEENGENI_API_CLIENT_TIMEOUTENGENI_API_CLIENT_DEBUGENGENI_API_CLIENT_HTTP_DEBUG
+ENGENI_API_CLIENT_BASE_URI(falls back toENGENI_SERVICE_BASE_URI)ENGENI_API_CLIENT_TIMEOUTENGENI_API_CLIENT_DEBUGENGENI_API_CLIENT_HTTP_DEBUGENGENI_API_CLIENT_VERIFY_SSLENGENI_API_CLIENT_USER_AGENT(falls back toENGENI_SERVICE_IDfor the defaultUser-Agent)

-Client::classandHttpClientInterface::classas singletons and shares the instance with everyResourceModel, so you can call any resource class without manual bootstrapping. - Need custom transport?
-Bind your own implementation of
+Client::classandHttpClientInterface::classas singletons and shares the instance with everyResourceModel, so you can call any resource class without manual bootstrapping. - Credentials are not inferred from a legacy service token env key.
+Put whatever upstream auth your app needs (for example

 Engeni\ApiClient\Contracts\Http\HttpClientInterfaceor tweak the published config.